 I knew I wanted small buttons and slightly larger buttons, but not so large that it would have an equally large upfront cost.
 I also knew I wanted 13+ different designs in multiple quantities.

-One thing that sets Wacky Buttons apart is that they don’t have a hefty set-up fee.
-It is also a one-time set-up fee, no matter the amount of designs you need.
+One thing that sets Wacky Buttons apart from other companies is that they don’t have a hefty set-up fee.
+In fact, they don’t have a set-up fee, no matter the amount of designs you need.

 This is a button template provided by Wacky Buttons along with instructions.